 - 1. Ensure the cleanest possible construction practices and equipment are used.
-This includes eliminating the idling of diesel-powered equipment, and providing the necessary infrastructure (e.g. electrical hookups) to support zero and near-zero equipment and tools. - 2.
+This includes eliminating the idling of diesel-powered equipment and providing the necessary infrastructure (e.g., electrical hookups) to support zero and near-zero equipment and tools. - 2.
 Implement, and plan accordingly for, the necessary infrastructure to support the zero and near-zero emission technology vehicles and equipment that will be operating onsite.
-This includes the physical (e.g. needed footprint), energy, and fueling infrastructure for construction equipment, onsite vehicles and equipment, and medium-heavy and heavy-heavy duty trucks. - 3 In construction contracts, include language that requires all off-road diesel-powered equipment used during construction to be equipped with Tier 4 or cleaner engines, except for specialized construction equipment in which Tier 4 engines are not available.
-In lieu of Tier 4 engines, equipment can incorporate retrofits such that emission reductions achieved equal or exceed that of a Tier 4 engine. - 4.
-In construction contracts, include language that requires all off-road equipment with a power rating below 19 kilowatts (e.g., plate compactors, pressure washers, etc.) used during project construction be battery powered. - 5.
-In construction contracts, include language that requires all heavy-duty trucks entering the construction site, during either the grading or building construction phases be model year 2014 or later.
-Starting in the year 2022, all heavy-duty haul trucks should also meet CARB's lowest optional low-NOx standard.
+Necessary infrastructure may include the physical (e.g., needed footprint), energy, and fueling infrastructure for construction equipment, onsite vehicles and equipment, and medium-heavy and heavy-heavy duty trucks. - 3.
+In construction contracts, include language that requires all off-road diesel-powered equipment used during construction to be equipped with Tier 4 or cleaner engines, except for specialized construction equipment in which Tier 4 engines are not available.
+In place of Tier 4 engines, off-road equipment can incorporate retrofits such that emission reductions achieved equal or exceed that of a Tier 4 engine. - 4.
+In construction contracts, include language that requires all off-road equipment with a power rating below 19 kilowatts (e.g., plate compactors, pressure washers,) used during project construction be battery powered. - 5.
+In construction contracts, include language that requires all heavy-duty trucks entering the construction site, during the grading and building construction phases be model year 2014 or later.
+All heavy-duty haul trucks should also meet CARB's lowest optional low-NOx standard starting in the year 2022.